-Taking all these results together we have a clear empirical of the role of Chinese imports in increasing technological intensity both within firms (Tables 1 and 2) and between firms by reallocating output to more technologically advanced firms (Table 3).
-In this Section we investigate the magnitude of these effects.
+Taking all these results together we have a clear empirical picture of the role of Chinese imports in increasing technological intensity both within firms (Tables 1 and 2) and between firms by reallocating output to more technologically advanced firms (Table 3).
+We now turn to the economic magnitude of these effects.